ljjTYJR/PapersReading/ReadPaper.md

     >
     > [[notes]](./notes/Efficient variants of the ICP algorithm.md)

+    Compare some variants of ICP-based algorithms, the effect of variants on steps of ICP.
+The paper proposes a sampling method by sampling points according to the normals to increase robustness.

-  - **Iterative Point Matching for Registration of Free-Form Curves and Surfaces**
+  - **Iterative Point Matching for Registration of Free-Form Curves and Surfaces** :heavy_check_mark:

     > Zhang, Z. (1994).
 Iterative point matching for registration of free-form curves and surfaces. *International journal of computer vision*, *13*(2), 119-152.
     >